koorosh/petiton/_posts/2022-03-25-letter-FATF-president.md

 ---

-**Letter to President of the FATF regarding the public petition calling for Russia's exclusion from the FATF** Sent on: 25 March 2022
+**Letter to President of the FATF regarding the public petition calling for Russia's exclusion from the FATF**

+Sent on: 25 March 2022

-In the interest of publicity and accountability, the text of the letter is published below.
+Disclaimer: In the interest of publicity and accountability, the text of the letter is published below in full, only the contact details have been removed.

 **From:**
-Mr. Ievgen Vorobiov
+Mr. Ievgen Vorobiov,
 Coordinator, “No Finance For Russia”

 **To:**
-Dr. Marcus Pleyer
+Dr. Marcus Pleyer,
 President of Financial Action Task Force

 Dear Dr. Pleyer,